-- \ BEVERAGES AND FOOD are not allowed in the Library at any time.
-A cafeteria is available on the lower level of the Law School. - \ BICYCLES, ROLLER BLADES, AND SKATEBOARDS may not be brought into the Library. - \ CHILDREN under age 12 must be accompanied and supervised at all times by an adult. - \ COMPUTER USE POLICY.
+BEVERAGES AND FOOD are not allowed in the Library at any time.
+A cafeteria is available on the lower level of the Law School.

+BICYCLES, ROLLER BLADES, AND SKATEBOARDS may not be brought into the Library.

+CELLULAR PHONES must be turned off or set to provide an inaudible notification to the user.
+Cellular phone calls may not be answered or initiated in any area of the Library including: the circulation area, the study rooms, the computer labs, and the Portuguese-American Comparative Law Center.

+CHILDREN under age 12 must be accompanied and supervised at all times by an adult.

+COMPUTER USE POLICY.
 Standards for appropriate use of the School of Law's computers are set forth in the "Responsible Use of Information Technology Systems and Facilities" policy.
-This policy is available at http://law.rwu.edu/Others/ITPolicy.htm. - \ LOST AND FOUND is maintained at the Law School Reception Desk.
-Items found in the Library are promptly delivered to the Reception Desk. - \ PAGERS AND CELLULAR PHONES should be turned off or set to provide an inaudible notification to the user.
-Cellular phones should not be used in any area of the Library except the study rooms. - \ PAGING, MESSAGES, AND SIGNS.
+This policy is available at http://law.rwu.edu/Student+Life/IT+Policy.htm.

+LOST AND FOUND is maintained at the Law School Reception Desk.
+Items found in the Library are promptly delivered to the Reception Desk.

+PAGERS must be turned off or set to provide an inaudible notification to the user.

+PAGING, MESSAGES, AND SIGNS.
 The Library cannot page patrons and does not take messages for patrons.
 Any messages or signs left in the Library are subject to removal.
-The Library does not accept personal items for "hold" or "pick up" for patrons or delivery services. - \ PERSONAL SAFETY.
-When the fire alarm sounds, library users must immediately evacuate the building through the fire exits noted on the library map. - \PETS and other animals are not allowed in the Library. - \ QUIET STUDY.
-Patrons should respect the rights of others by keeping noise levels as low as possible.
-This policy applies to all areas of the
+The Library does not accept personal items for "hold" or "pick up" for patrons or delivery services.

+PERSONAL SAFETY.
+When the fire alarm sounds, library users must immediately evacuate the building through the fire exits noted on the library map.

-Library except the circulation and reference desk areas.
+PETS and other animals, with the exception of legally recognized service animals, are not allowed in the Library.

+QUIET STUDY.
+Patrons should respect the rights of others by keeping noise levels as low as possible in all areas of the Library.

-- \ RESHELVING.
-Library users are expected to reshelve their own books before leaving the Library. - \ SECURITY SYSTEM.
+RESHELVING Library users are expected to reshelve their own books before leaving the Library.

+SECURITY SYSTEM.
 The Law Library uses an electronic security system to prevent unauthorized removal of Library materials.
-Patrons in possession of improperly charged out materials will set off an alarm and trigger the locking mechanism on the security gate when attempting to exit. - \ SMOKING and the use of all other tobacco products is prohibited in all areas of the Library. - \ TELEPHONES located at the Circulation Desk, Reference Desk, and in Library offices are not for public use.
-Patrons in need of a public phone will be directed to the phones located outside the Law School elevators. - \ UNAUTHORIZED REMOVAL, MUTILATION, DEFACEMENT, OR MARKING of library materials or equipment is prohibited.
+Patrons in possession of improperly charged out materials will set off an alarm and trigger the locking mechanism on the security gate when attempting to exit.

+SMOKING and the use of all other tobacco products is prohibited in all areas of the Library.

+TELEPHONES located at the Circulation Desk, Reference Desk, and in Library offices are not for public use.
+Patrons in need of a public phone will be directed to the phones located outside the Law School elevators.

+UNAUTHORIZED REMOVAL, MUTILATION, DEFACEMENT, OR MARKING of library materials or equipment is prohibited.